Anu Malhotra (judge)

-Anu Malhotra (born 27 November 1960) is a former Judge of the Delhi High Court.
+Anu Malhotra (born 27 November 1960) is a former Judge of the Delhi High Court, in India.
 She has decided a number of key cases relating to freedom of expression, education, governance, and criminal law in India, including a widely reported ban on the publication of a book about businessman and yoga teacher Ramdev, a case concerning poll campaigns by sitting Members of Parliament, and several public interest petitions filed against municipal corporations regarding infrastructure and governance in Delhi.

 Life

 Malhotra was born in Ahmedabad, Gujarat, and was educated at Duruelo Convent and Mithibai College in Mumbai.
 She earned a B.Sc. in 1980, and an LL.B. from the Faculty of Law, University of Delhi in 1983.